Vyxal/Vyxal/.github/ISSUE_TEMPLATE/suggestion.md

 **Details**

 Go into more details on the feature (how you want it to be implemented, why it should be implemented, etc.).

+_Make sure to include the appropriate version label in your issue_